Savitr: Hindu revivalism

 Some modern Hindu spiritual thinkers assign symbolism to the Vedic deities like Savitr.
 The Vedic deities are not only forces of nature, but also forces that exist within the human intellect and psyche, and help the individual in spiritual progress.

 According to Sri Aurobindo, the Vedic depictions are deeper than mere imagery.
 The gods, goddesses and the evil forces mentioned in the Vedas represent various cosmic powers.
 They play a significant role in the drama of creation, preservation, and destruction in the inner world of a human being.

-Once the senses are controlled and the mind is stabilized through slaying of all the dark powers, comes the awakening, the goddess Ushas, who brings along with her Ashvins into the world of inner consciousness.
-After Ushas appears Aditi, the Primal Sun, the God of Light: First as Savitr, who represents the divine grace essential for all spiritual success, and then as Mitra, who as the divine love is considered as a friend of the illumined mind (Indra) and his associates (the other gods).
+Once the senses are controlled and the mind is stabilized through slaying of all the dark powers, comes the awakening, the goddess Ushas (the Dawn), who brings along with her Ashvins (lords of bliss and vital strength) into the world of inner consciousness.
+After Ushas appears Aditi, the infinite Mother of the gods: First as Savitr, the Creator or Wisdom-Luminous, who represents the divine power essential for manifestation, and then as Mitra, who as the divine Love and Harmony is considered as a friend of the illumined mind (Indra) and his associates.
 The Sun is of Truth, after which appear Rta (Truth in Action) and Rtachit (Truth consciousness).